DISPATCH -- Decentralized Informed Spatial Planning and Assignment of Tasks for Cooperative Heterogeneous Agents: Experiments

 \subsection{Ablation Study}

-\textit{MPE Distance Penalty} In the ablation study, we remove the EG fairness-shaping reward that originally guided agents toward their equilibrium-assigned tasks.
-Instead, the ablated reward uses a standard MPE-style distance-shaping term that is for each task $j$, the environment computes the distances from all agents to that task and subtracts the minimum distance:
+\paragraph{Simple Spread MPE} In the ablation study, we remove the EG fairness-shaping reward that originally guided agents toward their equilibrium-assigned tasks.
+Instead, the ablated reward uses a standard MPE-style distance-shaping term that, for each task $j$, computes the minimum distance from any agent to that task: Intuitively, this mirrors the MPE 'spread' reward: using the minimum agent–task distance encourages the team to spread out so that at least one agent is close to every task.
+However, because this shaping ignores task priorities, workloads, and heterogeneous preferences, it promotes spatial coverage rather than fairness‑aware assignment.

-We also evaluate the MPE baseline reported without the workload–progress reward.
-In addition, we construct a second EG-MARL variant that removes the exploration reward for the ablation study.
-Table~\ref{tab:ablation_7_agents} summarizes the 7-agent ablation results.
+We also evaluate this baseline without the workload–progress reward.
+While all other rewards remain the same as EG-MARL. \paragraph{No Exploration Reward} We construct a second EG-MARL variant that removes the exploration reward.

-We observe that removing the EG fairness-shaping increases both completion time and travel distance.
-Despite relying solely on distance-based shaping, the "MPE Baseline" maintains reasonable fairness, though it consistently underperforms the EG-MARL model.
-This indicates that the equilibrium-guided EG reward accelerates convergence while strengthening fairness.
+We observe from Table~\ref{tab:ablation_7_agents} that removing the EG fairness-shaping increases both completion time and travel distance.
+Despite relying solely on distance-based shaping, the Simple Spread MPE Baseline maintains reasonable fairness, though it consistently underperforms the EG-MARL model.

-We hypothesize that although the “No Exploration Reward’’ variant retains a strong navigation signal, the absence of exploration incentives leads agents to prematurely commit to early-discovered tasks.
-While its completion time and total distance remain comparable to those of full EG-MARL, this similarity may partly reflect statistical variability in the experimental setting rather than a true behavioral equivalence.
+While the No Exploration Reward variant yielded completion time and total distance remaining comparable to those of the full EG-MARL model, its fairness metrics degraded slightly.
+We hypothesize that, without an exploration incentive, agents prematurely commit to early-discovered tasks, which in turn reduces fairness.